Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Pattern 2: Shared Users Across Organizations

-Users can belong to multiple organizations simultaneously, similar to how Slack workspaces work.
-Users switch between organizations, and each organization has its own data and settings.
+Users can belong to multiple organizations simultaneously, like Slack workspaces.
+Each organization keeps its own data and settings.

 Best for: Platforms where users work across multiple teams or clients.